Below is a text only representation of the Patient Information Leaflet (ePIL).

 dehydration

-fluid in your lungs
+fluid around your lungs

 fainting